crystalscript/crystalscript/docs/language-reference.md

 ### Data maps

-Persisent maps (data maps) are like hash tables, dictionaries, associatve arrays, etc. The hash or key to the map can be any type, including a map.
-The map value can also be any type.
-The map is "global" - not tied the lifetime of the called contract function.
+Persistent maps (data maps) are like hash tables, dictionaries, associatve arrays, etc. The hash or key to the data map can be any type, including a map.
+Data map values can also be any type.
+Data maps are "global" - not tied the lifetime of the called contract function.

-Define a persistent map using the syntax:
+Define a data map using the syntax:
 ```
 persist NAME as TYPE => TYPE;
 ```